 Mongaup Pond Campground is in the town of Rockland, Sullivan County.
 From Route 17 (Quickway) at Exit 96, take County Roads 81 and 82 east to DeBruce, turn left onto Fish Hatchery Road and drive north three miles to the campground.
 A day-use fee must be paid to enter the campground May-December, when it is open.
-(N41.9573491, W-74.6912198) Google Map (Leaves DEC website)
+(41.9573491°N, 74.6912198°W) Google Map (leaves DEC website)

 Frick Pond Trailhead is in the town of Rockland, Sullivan County.
 Follow directions to Mongaup Pond Campground (see above).
 From Fish Hatchery Road, turn left onto Beech Mountain Road (one mile south of campground), then drive one-quarter mile.
-(N41.9573491, W-74.6912198) Google Map (Leaves DEC website)
+(41.9573491°N, 74.6912198°W) Google Map (leaves DEC website)

 Waneta Lake is accessed from two small parking lots along Beaverkill Road (County Route 151) , in the town of Rockland, Sullivan County, five miles north of Livingston Manor.
-Primitive camping is allowed at six designated campsites on the far shore of the lake.

 Rules, Regulations and Outdoor Safety

-Practice Leave No Trace principles (see "Links Leaving the DEC Website" at right) when in the Catskill to minimize the impact on the environment and respect other backcountry users.
+Practice Leave No Trace (leaves DEC website) principles when recreating in the Catskills to enjoy the outdoors responsibly; minimize impact on the natural resources and avoid conflicts with other backcountry users.

 How we manage Willowemoc Wild Forest

-DEC manages this property in accordance with the management activities described in the Willowemoc Wild Forest Unit Management Plan PDF, 325 KB.
+DEC manages this property in accordance with the management activities described in the Willowemoc Wild Forest Unit Management Plan (PDF, 325 KB).
 In addition to management objectives, the UMP contains detailed information on natural features, recreational infrastructure, geology, natural and human history, habitats, wildlife, fisheries and much more.
 If you have any questions about the UMP, please contact us at firstname.lastname@example.org.

 Nearby Amenities and Attractions